neilgee/genesischild/readme.md

 This is a basic starter **GenesisChild Theme** to be used with the **Genesis Framework** on **WordPress**.

-There is also a Mobile First version of this starter theme (Which is the one I prefer to use)- https://github.com/neilgee/genesischild-mobile-first
+There is also a Mobile First version of this starter theme (Which is the one I prefer to use as my preferred starter) - https://github.com/neilgee/genesischild-mobile-first

-This Genesischild theme has a number of widgets areas, the majority are Front Page only.
+This GenesisChild theme has a number of widgets areas, the majority are Front Page only.

 ###Widgetised Areas
 - The theme contains the following widgets